rand-projects/fisb-rest/docs/source/document.rst

   This is the 'official' number of the NOTAM.
 It is what should be shown to users.
 Do not use the ``"unique_name"``.

+``"start_of_activity_time"``
+  Directly parsed from the NOTAM.
+The FIS-B standard doesn't use this time.
+It will instead use the ``"start_time"`` field in the object, but this applies only to objects with a graphics portion. 'fisb-decode' can use the parsed time directly, but it depends on the configuration.
+  Please see the fisb-decode documentation.

+``"end_of_validity_time"``
+  Directly parsed from the NOTAM.
+The FIS-B standard doesn't use this time.
+It will instead use the ``"stop_time"`` field in the object, but this applies only to objects with a graphics portion. 'fisb-decode' can use the parsed time directly, but it depends on the configuration.
+  Please see the fisb-decode documentation.

 Notes:

 * ``"cancel"``: Present only when cancelled.
 Always check for this first